 Yes.
 Attendance at the IAP is compulsory for all awardees.
 Failure to attend the IAP may result in the termination of the scholarship.
 UNSW is required to keep an attendance record to be provided to DFAT Canberra upon request.
 If you cannot arrive in time for the start of the IAP prior to the commencement of your study period, we will recommend that you defer to the next term.

 UNSW Faculties, Schools and Departments offer a variety of free academic support services as well as Mentoring Programs.
-SDI created a Handbook for you to easily identify these support services.
+We have created a Handbook for you to easily identify these support services.

 SAS can be granted where the institution, awardee or Program Area identifies that assistance is required in line with the institution's academic requirements.
-Please refer to our Procedures on SAS for step by step guidance.
-You then need to submit the appropriate Application to use Supplementary Academic Support and email it to AustraliaAwards@unsw.edu.au.
+Please visit the Australia Awards Moodle page where you have access to our Procedures for step by step guidance and the respective application forms to use Supplementary Academic Support for below purposes.
+For enquiries, please contact us at [email protected].

 ANY change to your scholarship, including a program transfer, you need to discuss first of all with an International Student Advisor (ISA).
 Any request for a transfer must be compatible with the original scholarship application, Partner Government requirements (where applicable) and country program priorities.
 If the name or CRICOS code of the program changes (which in most cases does), the change needs to be approved by DFAT at their discretion.
 The course transfer cannot result in an extension of time to the scholarship!
 Equally, a change to the field of study is not permitted (e.g. from a law to an arts degree).
 You can book a consultation with an International Student Advisor (ISA) for personalised advice and information.